Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: A Combinatorial Analog of Conformal Gluing Function

-Now we prove that every conformal gluing function in RBVP can be transformed into a combinatorial comformal mapping. \begin{theorem} Consider a quarter-plane lattice walk model.
-The functional equation and variables are defined in \cref{theorem in RBVP}.
-On the $x$-plane, $X_0([y_1y_2])$ and $X_1([y_1y_2])$ coincide and they are symmetric by the real axis.
-There exist a conformal mapping $z=w(x)$ such that $w(s)=w(\phi(s))$ for any $s\in X_0([y_1y_2])$. $w(x)$ further has the following property, \begin{enumerate} \item $z=w(x)$ maps the domain inside the contour $X_0([y_1y_2])$ to $z$-plane except a segment $[ab]$. \item $Q(x(z),0)$ is analytic on $z$-plane except a segment $[ab]$. \item $Q(Y_0(x(z)),0)$ is analytic in some small domain around $[ab]$. \end{enumerate} Or, if we consider $Q(x(z),0)$, $Q(0,Y_0(x(z)))$ as formal series of $t$, we have, \begin{enumerate} \item $z=w(x)$ maps the domain inside the contour $X_0([y_1y_2])$ to $z$-plane except a segment $[ab]$. \item $Q(x(z),0)$ is in $\mathbb{C}[[1/z]][[t]]$. \item $Q(Y_0(x(z)),0)$ is in $\mathbb{C}[[z]][[t]]$. \end{enumerate} \end{theorem} \begin{proof} The existence and the gluing property of $w(x)$ was proved in \cite{raschel2012counting} and the authors also gave explicit expression of $w(x)$.
+After gluing, the last step we need is to use M\"{o}bius transform to map the branch cut away from $0$ to ensure that $Y_0(x(z))$ is analytic around $0$ and everything we want is a formal series in $t$.
+We get the following theorem, \begin{theorem} Consider a quarter-plane lattice walk model.
+The generating functions are defined by \eqref{functional}. $Y_0(x)$($X_0(y)$) are the roots of the kernel $K(x,y)$ and are formal series in $t$. $\phi$ is the Galois automorphism of $XyK(X,y)=0$ In the $x$-plane, $X_0([y_1y_2]),X_1([y_1y_2])$ coincide and are symmetric by the real axis.
+There exists a conformal mapping $z=w(x)$ such that $w(s)=w(\phi(s))$ for any $s\in X_0([y_1y_2])$. $w(x)$ further has the following property, \begin{enumerate} \item $z=w(x)$ maps the domain inside the contour $X_0([y_1y_2])$ to $z$-plane except a segment $[ab]$. \item $Q(x(z),0)$ is analytic on $z$-plane except a segment $[ab]$. \item $Q(Y_0(x(z)),0)$ is analytic in some small domain around $[ab]$. \end{enumerate} Or, if we consider $Q(x(z),0)$, $Q(0,Y_0(x(z)))$ as formal series of $t$, we have, \begin{enumerate} \item $z=w(x)$ maps the domain inside the contour $X_0([y_1y_2])$ to $z$-plane except a segment $[ab]$. \item $Q(x(z),0)$ is in $\mathbb{C}[[1/z]][[t]]$. \item $Q(Y_0(x(z)),0)$ is in $\mathbb{C}[[z]][[t]]$. \end{enumerate} \end{theorem} \begin{proof} The existence and the gluing property of $w(x)$ was proved in \cite{raschel2012counting} and the authors also gave explicit expression of $w(x)$.
 Here we prove the second and third property which is related to the positive degree term extraction.

-Since the mapping $z=w(x)$ is conformal, the preimage of the whole $z$-plane except $[ab]$ is the domain inside $X_0([y_1y_2])$ and $Q(x,0)$ is convergent in this domain by \eqref{analytic continuation}, $Q(x(z),0)$ converges in $z$-plane except the branch cut.
+Since the mapping $z=w(x)$ is conformal, the preimage of the whole $z$-plane except $[ab]$ is the domain inside $X_0([y_1y_2])$ and $Q(x,0)$ is convergent in this domain, $Q(x(z),0)$ converges in $z$-plane except the branch cut.